Skip to content

 Let us start with the foundation — literally the constitutional foundation.

-Article 249 of the Dominican Republic Constitution explicitly grants foreigners the same property rights as Dominican citizens.
+Article 51 of the Dominican Republic Constitution establishes the fundamental right to private property, and the Constitution contains no provision restricting that right on the basis of nationality.
+Combined with Ley 108-05 (the Real Estate Registry Law), foreigners receive the same property ownership rights as Dominican citizens.
 This is not a loophole, a workaround, or a temporary policy.
-It is constitutional law.
+It is the established legal framework.

 What does this mean in practice?